open-make/openmakewebsite/content/blog/2024-01-18-gaudilabs/index.en.md

 # Interview: GaudiLabs

 Urs Gaudenz has been part of hackteria and similar open source hardware communities for a long time.
-Nine years ago, he started Gaudilabs, a "desktop manufacturing" company that is selling open source hardware produced in small scale.
-One of these product is the pocket-PCR machine.
+Nine years ago, he started GaudiLabs, a "desktop manufacturing" company that is selling open source hardware produced in small scale.
+One of these products is the Pocket-PCR machine.

 *by the Open make team, Urs Gaudenz.
 Copyright to the authors, distributed under a CC-BY 4.0 licence.*